 Face Recognition

-A Python application for real-time face recognition from a webcam.
-The system uses OpenCV for video capture, drawing bounding boxes, and rendering the interface, while the face_recognition library powered by dlib handles face detection and computes face encodings.
+A Python application for real-time face recognition from a webcam, with multiple runtime modes for different performance and camera-angle scenarios.
+The system uses OpenCV for video capture, on-screen rendering, and image preprocessing, while the face_recognition library powered by dlib performs face detection and computes face encodings.

-The project is designed for autonomous operation: new faces automatically receive a UUID, are saved as Unknown, get their first photo, and store an initial embedding.
-The system keeps a global event history, separate logs for each person, and can accumulate new encodings over time to improve recognition stability.
+The project is designed for autonomous operation: new faces automatically receive a UUID, are saved as Unknown, get an initial photo, and store their first embedding.
+Over time, the system can append additional encodings for the same person to improve recognition stability across angle changes, partial misses, and noisy frames.

 • Category :Computer Vision / Python